The-Powerpuff-Rangers/ecoseva/README.md

 ## Revenue Point

-We will charge the buyer of these dustbins on a per unit basis.

-We will also include a maintenance service plan for the product to help with data drifting (explain data drifting) for our b2b clients.
+Our revenue model involves charging buyers on a per unit basis for the dustbins.
+Additionally, we will offer a maintenance service plan to assist our B2B clients with data drifting issues.

-Now our business model is not based on the big coloured dustbins that we see for bulk waste collection, we base our model on the water bottle recycling stations which are currently being used in public places such as airports.
+It's important to note that our business model is distinct from that of the traditional large, colored dustbins used for bulk waste collection.
+Instead, we draw inspiration from the water bottle recycling stations that are commonly found in public areas like airports.

 ## License